AndyJado/chitto/terminal-stf/tapp/zellij.md

 it something sad for faggy

-so I dump my code to the server
+so I dump my code to the server, which is quite painful through unself-hosted git

 I type in my command and it start running